Oprah Winfrey Fast Facts

 1988 - Forms her own production company, Harpo Inc. Harpo is Oprah spelled backwards.

-December 20, 1993 - President Bill Clinton honors Oprah by signing into law the "Oprah Bill."
-This bill creates a national database that allows people to search for child abusers.
+December 20, 1993 - President Bill Clinton honors Oprah by signing into law the "Oprah Bill," following her 1991 testimony before the Senate Judiciary Committee advocating for a national database to search for child abusers.
+This bill, officially called the National Child Protection Act, creates a national criminal history background check system.

 1993 - Wins the Daytime Emmy Award for Outstanding Children's Special, "ABC Afterschool Special: Shades of a Single Protein."
 Oprah is also inducted into the Television Academy Hall of Fame.